francoisjacquet/rosariosis/INSTALL.md

 	`postgres=# \q` &
 	`server$ exit`

-8. Run the RosarioSIS SQL file:
+7. Run the RosarioSIS SQL file:
 	`server$ psql -f INSTALL_DIRECTORY/rosariosis.sql rosariosis_db rosariosis_user`

-Also, the [`pg_hba.conf`](http://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html) file may have to be altered to specify the server's TCP/IP address.
+Also, the [`pg_hba.conf`](http://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html) file may have to be altered to enable password authentication.

 That's it!... now, point your browser to: `http://yourdomain.com/INSTALL_LOCATION/index.php`

 and login as 'admin' password 'admin'.
 With this login, you can create new users, and change and delete the three template users.
-Since students cannot be deleted the template student should be changed to a proper student.

 Installation problems